-Shaping the future of Basingstoke town centre
+The future of Basingstoke town centre

 Located on the doorstep of Basingstoke train station, the town centre attracts local and regional shoppers.
-The area includes The Malls Shopping Centre, which is owned by Basingstoke and Deane Borough Council, the historic Top of the Town and Festival Place which is home to over 140 big brands and 20 eateries.
+The area includes The Malls Shopping Centre which is owned by the council, the historic Top of the Town and Festival Place which is home to 150 stores, 200 big brands and 35 eateries.

 For enquiries about the town centre future, please contact email@example.com.